Somatic Therapy

 A holistic path toward grounded, embodied healing

-Many clients come every 3–6 weeks or for periodic deep dives — especially helpful for therapists, first responders, high-performing professionals, and trauma survivors.
+Many clients come every 3–6 weeks or for periodic deep dives, especially helpful for therapists, first responders, high-performing professionals, and trauma survivors.

 Next Steps

 Together, we’ll create a pace, approach, and healing path that supports your goals and honors your nervous system.
+Many clients begin with a consultation to determine the most supportive starting point.